-Yet again today I was invited to a handful of events – in person and via webinar – to gain exposure to a social media expert and their take on social media marketing.
-As I review their profiles, their LinkedIn info, their sites and their blogs, I find no substantial information supporting the premise that they are social media experts.
+geek-and-poke.pngYet again today I was invited to a handful of events – in person and via webinar – to gain exposure to a social media expert and their take on social media marketing.
+As I review their profiles, LinkedIn profile, sites, and blogs, I find no substantial information supporting the premise that they are social media experts.

 Social media expert?
 Really?
 Perhaps they have tens of thousands of Twitter followers, hundreds of comments on their Facebook wall, and membership in a dozen or so networks.
-Perhaps because they’re a charlatan, a shark or a geek.
+Perhaps because they’re a charlatan, a shark, or a geek.

 Do I claim myself an expert because of the work I currently do?

-- The integration and automation tools I’ve developed in the blogging, email, video and mobile space have reached tens of thousands of companies.
+• The integration and automation tools I’ve developed in the blogging, email, video, and mobile space have reached tens of thousands of companies.

 NO!
 None of this qualifies me as an expert.